Scott Cyr

 Scott Joseph Cyr (born 1972 or 1973) is a Canadian politician who represents the electoral district of Bonnyville-Cold Lake-St. Paul in the Legislative Assembly of Alberta.
-He previously represented the predecessor riding Bonnyville-Cold Lake from 2015-2019.
+He previously represented the predecessor riding Bonnyville-Cold Lake from 2015 to 2019.

 Political career

 Cyr was first elected in 2015, defeating his Progressive Conservative rival Craig Copeland to pick up Bonnyville-Cold Lake for Wildrose.
 The PC's had held the riding since 1997.

 Shadow cabinet

 When Wildrose leader Brian Jean unveiled his shadow cabinet in June 2015, Cyr was given the position of Deputy Whip, as well as Shadow Minister of Justice & Solicitor General.

 In 2017, Cyr sponsored the Protecting Victims of Non-Consensual Distribution of Intimate Images Act, a private member's bill that introduced a new tort law in Alberta covering the non-consensual sharing of explicit images.
 He cited a conversation with one of his daughters as the inspiration for the bill, as well as the highly-publicized cases of Amanda Todd and Rehtaeh Parsons.
 NDP Justice Minister Kathleen Ganley announced her support for the bill in the Legislature, and it was passed unanimously.
 The law came into force on August 4, 2017.

 Cyr was moved to the role of Shadow Minister for Service Alberta in December 2016.
 When Wildrose merged with the Progressive Conservatives, he joined the new party and retained his role as critic.